atrmat/hotspot_simulator/README.md

 the hotspot simulator to monitor the OSD cluster's performance. the crushtool and osdmaptool must be installed first of all.

+crushtool and osdmaptool can be found in /usr/bin/, /usr/sbin/, or /usr/local/bin, /usr/local/sbin .

 the hotspot_simulator contains three parts:

 1. random number generator -- my_rand_machine.cpp, my_rand_machine1.cpp, my_gaussrand.cpp